As a family caregiver, you went into the job knowing it would take much of your time.

-Fortunately, there is some light at the end of the tax year: federal tax credits and deductions that apply directly or indirectly to caregiving costs.
-Here are some ways family caregivers potentially can reduce their tax burden.
+Fortunately, you’ll find some light at the end of the tax year: federal tax credits and deductions that apply directly or indirectly to caregiving costs.
+Here are some ways family caregivers may be able to reduce their tax burden.

 Tax credit for ‘other dependents’